Public Health in Minnesota

 Public health is closely intertwined with many other issues that affect public health—called social determinants of health.
 For example, poor health habits like smoking or excess alcohol use can lead to chronic diseases and increased hospital costs.
 Youth violence can result in increased costs for court time and correctional facilities.
 It can be difficult to visualize the broad factors that influence health, which can make public health difficult to describe in concrete terms.

-The Centers for Disease Control and Prevention (better known as the CDC) compiled the following 10 Great Health Achievements of the 20th Century:
+The Centers for Disease Control and Prevention (better known as the CDC) compiled the following Ten Great Health Achievements -- United States, 1900-1999:

 - Motor-vehicle safety